missionpinball/mpf-docs/install/linux/index.rst

 Unzip it, and from a terminal run ``chmod +x install && sudo ./install`` from the folder you unzipped the files to.
 If you are using a P-Roc or P3-Roc also run ``chmod +x install-proc && ./install-proc`` (skip for other platforms).
 Consult the README for more information.
+At the moment, the script does not work out-of-the-box under Python3.8 (Ubuntu 20.04 is using this version).

 Download & run the "Demo Man" example game
 ------------------------------------------